-It escapes me.
+It escapes me

-Eyes stinging, head swimming, I rise from a bed of wood.
+Eyes stinging, head swimming, I rise from a bed of wood

-Three bottles and an empty glass hide a clock that reads four.
+Three bottles and an empty glass hide a clock that reads should

-I was tired once.
+I was tired once

-I was tired, but now when I lay down my head my mind awakes.
+But now when I lay down my head my mind awakes.

-It reminds me of my shrinking world.
+It reminds me of my shrinking world

 Listen to my treacherous brain

-Or drown it out.
+Or drown it out

-The laptop light hurts my eyes and moisture builds.
+But the laptop light hurts my eyes and moisture builds.

 The headache returns.

 My brain’s rebellion.
 It doesn’t like the screen.

 Flickering light and the voices of strangers for company.

-It’s better not to be alone when the dark is provoked.
+It’s better not to be alone when the dark is provoked

-Too late now to sleep.
+Too late now to sleep

-until my doubts give up.
+until my doubts give up

 I was tired